Nowadays everyone seems to have a blog and it’s not as easy to get your content seen by others, especially by your ideal audience as it used to be.

 There are 3 options you can do:

-- Apply later to be added to the group board again, once you’ve got more follower.
+- Apply later to be added to the group board again, once you’ve got more followers.

 - Apply for crappier group boards, in the beginning, to get started.